drewbelf/cv/index.md

 Invited Paper.
 "The *Summa halensis* on the Coming of Christ in Judgment."
 The Last Things in Alexander of Hales and the Early Franciscan School.
 Colegio S. Isidoro, Roma.
 May 29–30.

 `2023`
 "Recording Class and Inclusive Teaching."
 Diversity, Equity, and Inclusion Lecture Series.
 St. Bonaventure University.
 April 18.
-Co-presenting with Alex Gillham (St. Bonaventure University).
+Co-presented with Alex Gillham (St. Bonaventure University).

 `2022`
 Invited paper.
 "Notes on 'Hypostasis' in the Christologies of Albert the Great and the *Summa halensis*."
 Paper on "Bonaventure a Reader of Albert" Panel.
 47th Annual International Patristic, Medieval, and Renaissance Studies Conference.
 Villanova University.
 October 21–23.